-The gate adjustment levers are located on the right hand end of the Agrowdrill, the front lever adjusting the front hopper.
+The gate adjustment levers are located on the bottom of the hopper in the centre of the Agrowdrill, the front lever adjusting the front hopper.
 In most circumstances you will not need to adjust the gate settings.
 The gates may need to be opened to meter very large seeds.